 The latest album from The Exquisite Taste of Plain Water (ETPW) couldn’t come at a better time.
 With music fans everywhere looking for a fresh and honest approach to songwriting and live performance, ETPW’s vibrant take on Americana/Rock is quickly gaining fans wherever they land.

-Songwriters Paul Bond and Jimi Evans (along with rhythm section Eric French and John Christoffersen) are the architects behind ETPW’s classic, yet fresh and inspiring sound, which combines aspects of classic country, Americana, pop and rock in a fundamental and honest approach to the art of song that focuses on the authenticity of the lyric.
+Songwriters Paul Bond (vocals and guitar) and Jimi Evans (vocals and guitar) along with Eric French (drums), John Christoffersen (bass) and Jeremy Knuth (keys) are the architects behind ETPW’s classic, yet fresh and inspiring sound, which combines aspects of classic country, Americana, pop and rock in a fundamental and honest approach to the art of song that focuses on the authenticity of the lyric.
 Combining powerful harmonies with seamless songwriting adeptness, ETPW conveys stories of both the joys and heartaches of life.

 The first single from ETPW’s latest album, the irresistible ‘No Stars Left in the Sky,’ tells the story of a breakup that both parties know is inevitable.
 ‘Dolores’ tells a crushing tale of a woman that goes through hell, but in the end is wiser for it.
 ‘Waiting on a Friend’ features Jimi Evans’ soaring vocal range and the band shows a slightly darker side with ‘A Wolf Inside,’ which speaks to the struggle of doing the same thing over and over with, unsurprisingly, the same end result.